zarillion/handynotes-plugins/plugins/08_BattleForAzeroth/README.md

-**A [HandyNotes](https://www.curseforge.com/wow/addons/handynotes) plugin for the Uldum and Vale of Eternal Blossoms assaults added in 8.3.
+**A [HandyNotes](https://www.curseforge.com/wow/addons/handynotes) plugin for the Battle for Azeroth expansion.
 It will add the locations and rewards for rare mobs, battle pets, treasures and other miscellaneous points of interest to the map.**

 ![](https://www.tmdmguild.com/public/images/addons/nzoth_banner.png)

+### Mechagon

+* Rares listed as colored skulls.
+A blue skull means you still need a reward from it.
+* Pet battle locations.
+* Mechanized chest locations (off by default).
+* Locked chest location in the Western Spray for the keys that drop in the area.
+* Reclamation Rig position and rewards.

+### Nazjatar

+* Rares listed as colored skulls.
+A blue skull means you still need a reward from it.
+* Pet battle locations.
+* Chest locations for the Trove Tracker achievement.
+* War supply drop locations.
+* Ravenous slime locations.
+Icons disappear as you feed them.
+* Cat Figurine locations for the Feline Figurines Found achievement.
+* Murloco and Mardivas' Laboratory.

 ## Assault Zones: Uldum and Vale of the Eternal Blossoms